mirokrastanov/Software-Engineering-SoftUni/README.md

 - add side course cell inside the main table
 - add python to it
 - add c++ folders and cells
--->
+- add the 2 game projects from Fundamentals - update & improve on them often -->